apache/kyuubi/docs/develop_tools/building.md

 -Pspark-3.1 | No | 1.1.0

-## Defining the Apache Mirror for Spark
+## Defining the Apache Mirror for Spark or Flink

-By default, we use `https://archive.apache.org/dist/spark/` to download the built-in Spark release package, but if you find it hard to reach, or the downloading speed is too slow, you can define the `spark.archive.mirror` property to a suitable Apache mirror site.
+By default, we use `https://archive.apache.org/dist/spark/` to download the built-in Spark or Flink release package, but if you find it hard to reach, or the downloading speed is too slow, you can define the `spark.archive.mirror` or `flink.archive.mirror` property to a suitable Apache mirror site.
 For instance,

 ```bash
 build/mvn clean package -Dspark.archive.mirror=https://mirrors.bfsu.edu.cn/apache/spark/spark-3.0.1